thib1984/pytntprog/README.md

 - ``pytntprog -n`` or ``pytntprog --no-chache`` download the distant xml file event if the cache is not finished (24h by default)
 - ``pytntprog -u`` to update pytntprog

+If you add ``--nocolor/-N`` option, you disable the colors in sysout

 # :gear: Install

 See [this page](INSTALL.md)